Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Heuristic-Brains.md

 # Heuristic Brain

-The **Heuristic** brain type allows you to hand code an agent's decision making process.
-A Heuristic brain requires an implementation of the Decision interface to which it delegates the decision making process.
+The **Heuristic** Brain type allows you to hand code an agent's decision making process.
+A Heuristic Brain requires an implementation of the Decision interface to which it delegates the decision making process.

 When you set the **Brain Type** property of a Brain to **Heuristic**, you must